percona/pmm/docs/dbaas/DBaaS_template.md

 # Database cluster Templates

+!!! caution alert alert-primary "Do not use for mission-critical workloads"
+    DBaaS feature is deprecated.
+We encourage you to use [Percona Everest](http://per.co.na/pmm-to-everest) instead.
+Check our [Migration guide](http://per.co.na/pmm-to-everest-guide).

 Database clusters can be created from templates using PMM.
 Database cluster Template allows operators to customize Database Clusters based on their requirements, environments, or infrastructure.

 Examples